Gordon Sargent betting profile: Sony Open in Hawaii - PGA TOUR

 Sargent's advanced stats and rankings

-- Sargent posted a Strokes Gained: Off-the-Tee average of 0.020 in his past five tournaments, while his Strokes Gained: Approach the Green averaged -0.651.
+- Sargent posted a Strokes Gained: Off-the-Tee average of 0.020 in his past five tournaments.

+- In terms of Strokes Gained: Approach the Green in his past five tournaments, Sargent sported a -0.651 mark.

-- Around the greens, Sargent delivered a 0.051 Strokes Gained: Around-the-Green mark in his past five starts, and he averaged 0.114 Strokes Gained: Putting during that span.
+- On the greens, Sargent delivered a 0.114 Strokes Gained: Putting mark in his past five tournaments.

 All stats in this article are accurate for Sargent as of the start of the Sony Open in Hawaii.